FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountunit.md

 In cases where the *CommitmentDiscountQuantity* are present, the following applies:

-* When the [*CommitmentDiscountCategory*](#commitmentdiscountcategory) is "Usage", where [*size-flexibility*](#glossary:size-flexibility) is applicable for the *commitment discount*, the CommitmentDiscountUnit SHOULD be the unit adhering to the provider-specific requirements.
-Otherwise, CommitmentDiscountUnit SHOULD be "Hours".
+* The CommitmentDiscountUnit MUST be the unit measured by the *commitment discount*.
-* When the *CommitmentDiscountCategory* is "Spend", the CommitmentDiscountUnit SHOULD be the [*BillingCurrency*](#billingcurrency).
+* When accounting for *commitment flexibility*, the value SHOULD be reflected in the CommitmentDiscountUnit.

 ## Column ID